DERRY — Police were out controlling this traffic for a good cause.

-It was the department’s 17th annual winter drive, always one of the top collections in the state every year.
+A sunny day kept the crowds coming at a steady pace at the 18th annual drive, always one of the top collections in the state.

-Derry police host the winter event and also a drive in the summer.
+Derry police host the winter event and another drive in the summer.
 Both drives are usually well attended and generate much-needed blood donations when supplies are traditionally low.

 Derry drives are among the most successful in the nation, Red Cross officials said.
 One year, a local drive netted more than 400 pints of blood, earning the town a spot as the 60th biggest collection in the country.